Joe MacDonald (architect)

 Joe MacDonald is a Canadian-American architect, researcher and professor.
 He is most known for his work on The Bone Wall, The Water Planet, Johnson & Johnson's Olympic Games Pavilion and Project Energos.
-He founded Urban A&O, a design firm in 2004 and now serves as one of its principals.
+He founded Urban A&O, a design firm in 2004 and now serves as its Executive Director.

 MacDonald uses parametric modeling tools of CATIA-based software combined with digital fabrication processes to produce sculptural and geometrically complex forms and environments.
 He has received several research grants and awards, including four consecutive research grants from Harvard Graduate School of Design, China's Most Successful Design Award, Vanguard Award "Top 10 Emerging Firms from around the World" by Architectural Record, and the Outstanding Property Award, London (OPAL) Platinum Award, Property Development, Environmental, Sustainable for Project Energos, in Nevada.

 Early life and education

 MacDonald was born in Canada.
 He completed his B.A. in architecture, environmental design, from University of Washington in 1991.
 In 1996, he received his M.Arch.
 I AP from Harvard University after briefly studying at the Architectural Association in London under Zaha Hadid.
 His master's thesis was titled Navigable Sites: Toronto Island Airport.